EvanForsythe/BB485/week03.md

 `conda` is a system for setting up virtual environments (called 'conda environments').
 Conda provides the following benefits:
 - The ability to download and install software with a single command.
 - The ability to install different software in different environments.
-This includes installing different <ins> versions <ins> of software, to ensure that all the software packages in a given conda environment are compatible with eachother.
+This includes installing different <ins> versions </ins> of software, to ensure that all the software packages in a given conda environment are compatible with eachother.

 ## Step-by-step tutorial for setting up a conda envirnonment
 1. First, print your PATH so that you have a before/after comparison point.